 These are compulsory full days which are held at the University of Liverpool.
-Each lecture day has a clinical focus and also contains teaching on some the non-clinical curriculum themes e.g. population perspective, professionalism and PSM.
+Each lecture day has a clinical focus and also contains teaching on some the non-clinical curriculum themes e.g. Professionalism and Psychology and Sociology of Medicine (PSM).
 All students are expected to attend.
 There are no timetabled placement activities on these days.

-Monday 11th September Lecture Day 1: Sexual Health

-Monday 8th January Lecture Day 2: Rheumatology & MSK

-Monday 28th March Lecture Day 3: Dermatology
+Monday 10 th September Lecture Day 1: Sexual Health Monday 7 th January Lecture Day 2: Rheumatology & MSK Wednesday 10 th April Lecture Day 3: Dermatology

-The learning outcomes for each lecture days are listed at the end of this document.
+The learning outcomes for each lecture day are listed at the end of this document.